uskmt/Civic-Watch/index.md

 <p>
 <li> <a href="http://classic-blog.udn.com/usakmt" > usakmt blog </a></li></p>

 ---
-title: About
----

-# About this project

-In a word: **Awesome!**

----
 layout: post
 title: A Great First Post
 ---

-This is it!
-What a wonderful post!

 # basic options
 title: Your awesome title